A Compositional Framework for Passive Linear Networks: Passive linear circuits

 We also use the notation $\mathfrak{L}\{f\}(s) = F(s)$, denoting the Laplace transform of a function in upper case, and refer to the Laplace transforms as lying in the \define{frequency domain} or \define{$s$-domain}.
 For us, the three crucial properties of the Laplace transform are then: \begin{enumerate}[(i)] \item linearity: $\mathfrak{L}\{af+bg\}(s) = aF(s)+bG(s)$ for $a,b\in \R$; \item differentiation: $\mathfrak{L}\{\dot{f}\}(s) = s F(s) - f(0)$; \item integration: if $g(t) = \int_0^t f(\tau)d\tau$ then $G(s) = \frac{1}{s} F(s)$. \end{enumerate} Writing $V(s)$ and $I(s)$ for the Laplace transform of the voltage $v(t)$ and current $i(t)$ across a component respectively, and recalling that by assumption $v(t) = i(t) = 0$ for $t \le 0$, the $s$-domain behaviors of components become, for a resistor of resistance $R$:

 for an inductor of inductance $L$:

 and for a capacitor of capacitance $C$:

 Note that for each component the voltage equals the current times a rational function of the real variable $s$, called the \define{impedance} and in general denoted by $Z$.
-Note also that the impedance is a \define{positive real function}, meaning that it lies in the set
+Note also that in each case the impedance lies in the set

-While $Z$ is a quotient of polynomials with real cofficients, in this definition we are applying it to complex values of $s$, and demanding that its real part be positive in the open left half-plane.
-Positive real functions were introduced by Otto Brune in 1931, and they play a basic role in circuit theory \cite{Brune}.
+It is easy to check that $\R(s)^+$ forms a set of positive elements for the field $\R(s)$ according to Definition \ref{def:positive}.
+We warn the reader that this concept of positivity differs from the one more commonly used in circuit theory \cite{Brune}, which gives a set that is not closed under multiplication.

-Indeed, Brune convincingly argued that for any conceivable passive linear component with two terminals we have this generalization of Ohm's law:
+The examples of resistances in $\R$ and impedances in $\R(s)$ motivate our algebraic approach to passive linear circuits.
+In what follows, we fix an arbitrary field with positive elements $(\F,\F^+)$, and consider circuits made from components obeying this generalization of Ohm's law: